On this page

 , but adjust accordingly for their actual locations.

-Run the following from your local Git repository root
+Run the following command from your local Git repository root,

-Your files and database are now loaded onto your Platform.sh production environment.
+You’ve now added your files and database to your Platform.sh environment.
 When you make a new branch environment off of it, all of your data is fully cloned to that new environment so you can test with your complete dataset without impacting production.